-In all cases students should also expect to be able to approach a college adviser, appointed by the student's college.
-The college may also have procedures in place to monitor the overall well-being of graduate research students.
+Students should also expect to be able to approach a college adviser, appointed by the student's college (the college advisor must not be the same person as the department supervisor).
+The college may also have procedures in place to monitor the overall well-being of graduate research student, including a discussion of academic reports.
 If the college identifies any concerns which might impact on the academic progress of the student concerned, and which may not already have been recognised in departmental/faculty reports, it may refer these in confidence to the Director of Graduate Studies in the department/faculty concerned, who will take appropriate action.